aime-team/aime-ml-containers/README.md

 ## Features

-* Setup and run a specific version of Tensorflow, Pytorch or Mxnet with one simple command
+* Setup and run a specific version of Tensorflow or Pytorch with one simple command
 * Run different versions of machine learning frameworks and required libraries in parallel
 * manages required libraries (CUDA, CUDNN, CUBLAS, etc.) in containers, without compromising the host installation
 * Clear separation of user code and framework installation, test your code with a different framework version in minutes